 Website Speed Optimization

-Page Load Time: If your website takes too long to load, it can hurt your business.
+If your website takes too long to load, it can hurt your business.
 Studies show that even a one-second delay can lead to fewer sales.
 To make your site load faster, try using lazy loading, image compression, and reducing the number of things that need to load.
 Tools like TinyPNG can help with image compression, making your site load quicker.

 User Experience (UX) Improvement

-Mobile Optimization: Over half of online shopping happens on mobile devices like phones and tablets.
+Over half of online shopping happens on mobile devices like phones and tablets.
 That’s why your site must work well on these devices.
 This is called responsive design.
 It means your site will look good and work well on various screens.

-Navigation Structure: Your website should be easy to use, with simple menus that help people quickly find what they want.
+Your website should be easy to use, with simple menus that help people quickly find what they want.
 A good navigation structure makes the shopping experience smoother.

 Accessibility Best Practices: It’s important to ensure everyone can use your website, including people with disabilities.
 This means adding alt text for images, describing what’s in the picture, and ensuring the site works with keyboard shortcuts and screen readers.